CH LAB-Report (R4)

 The hematogram II of the [analysis list(https://www.bag.admin.ch/dam/bag/de/dokumente/kuv-leistungen/leistungen-und-tarife/Analysenliste/Analysenliste%20per%201.%20Januar%202024%20in%20Excel%20Format.xlsx.download.xlsx/Analysenliste%20per%201.%20Januar%202024%20in%20Excel%20Format.xlsx)] is the template for this test panel.

-Profile: CH LAB Observation Results: Count of Blood Cells (automated CBC)
+Profile: CH LAB-Report Observation Results: Count of Blood Cells (automated CBC)

 Example: Observation Results: Count of Blood Cells (automated CBC)